davegallant/site/content/blog/pvectl-a-cli-for-proxmox/index.md

 images: ["pvectl-demo.png"]
 ---

 My home Proxmox cluster has grown into two nodes, a few dozen LXC containers, and a handful of VMs.
-Recently I've been exploring ways to make this experience more streamlined, especially when creating new containers, shelling into containers, running migrations, restoring from backups, etc. Usually when I need to do this, I either SSH into one of the proxmox nodes or open up the GUI.
+Recently I've been exploring ways to make this experience more streamlined, especially when creating new containers, shelling into containers, running migrations, restoring from backups, etc. Usually when I need to do this, I either SSH into one of the Proxmox nodes or open up the GUI.
 When on a node, I usually run `pct` or `qm`, and then immediately run into the issue: which ID was the thing I actually wanted?
 Which node was it running on?
 <!--more-->

 ## Bash wrapper

 My initial attempt to relieve some of the complexity was a bash script that shelled out to `pct` and piped the result through `fzf` so I could fuzzy-search containers by name instead of scanning a list of IDs.
 It worked well enough.

-The problem with this approach is that it only worked when I was already on the proxmox node itself, since it called `pct` directly — no running it from my laptop, and it only knew about LXC containers.
+The problem with this approach is that it only worked when I was already on the Proxmox node itself, since it called `pct` directly — no running it from my laptop, and it only knew about LXC containers.

 ## Rewriting it against the API

-After years of using `kubectl`, I really wished there was something comparable for proxmox.
-I decided to start making `pvectl`, which communicates with Proxmox with the [Proxmox VE API](https://pve.proxmox.com/wiki/Proxmox_VE_API) directly instead of shelling out to `pct`/`qm`.
+After years of using `kubectl`, I really wished there was something comparable for Proxmox.
+I decided to start making `pvectl`, which communicates directly with the [Proxmox VE API](https://pve.proxmox.com/wiki/Proxmox_VE_API) instead of shelling out to `pct`/`qm`.
 It can work from any machine that can reach the cluster's API. `ct` and `qm` are separate command trees under the same CLI (`pvectl ct start web`, `pvectl qm start pihole`).

 A few other things have since been implemented:

-- Tab completion suggests container/VM names as you type, so you never touch an id unless you want to.
+- Tab completion suggests container/VM names as you type, so you never touch an ID unless you want to.
 - Anything that runs as a background Proxmox task (start, migrate, backup, snapshot) shows a live spinner and a final pass/fail summary with timing, instead of leaving you guessing whether it's still running.
 - `pvectl setup` will try to store the API token in your OS keychain instead of a plaintext config file.
 - Support for machine-readable output on list/summary commands instead of a table (`--output json`)
 - A raw escape hatch for any Proxmox API endpoint using `pvectl api get/post/put/delete <path>`
 - `pvectl schema` prints the full command tree (names, flags, descriptions) as JSON for introspection.

 ![gif](pvectl-demo.gif)